Resources

 • Irish Catholic Parish Records

-National Library of Ireland (NLI) from the four provinces: Ulster, Leinster, Munster & Connacht.
-NLI’s collection of Catholic parish register microfilms.
+National Library of Ireland’s (NLI) collection is formed from all four of Ireland’s provinces: Ulster, Leinster, Munster & Connacht.
+This website contains images from the NLI’s collection of Catholic parish register microfilms.
 The registers contain records of baptisms and marriages from the majority of Catholic parishes in Ireland and Northern Ireland up to 1880.

 • Lutheran Archives Center at Philadelphia

-The Northeast Regional Archives for the Evangelical Lutheran Church in America.
-It is a part of a network of nine regional and one national archives programs.
-Its service area includes Eastern Pennsylvania, New Jersey, upstate New York, metropolitan New York City, and New England.
-Its holdings include personal papers of Lutheran clergy, church workers and theologians, archives of church organizations, and records of congregations which have closed or have chosen to deposit their records, or copies thereof, in the archives for more efficient access by researchers.
+The Northeast Regional Archives for the Evangelical Lutheran Church in America includes Eastern Pennsylvania, New Jersey, upstate New York, metropolitan New York City, and New England.
+Its holdings include personal papers of Lutheran clergy, church workers and theologians, archives of church organizations, and records of congregations.

 • JewishGen